giannilabella/python-orm-db2-um/README.md

-# python-orm-db2-um
+# Python ORM project
-University project demonstrating ORM with Python.
+This repository contains a simple project demonstrating the use of Object-Relational Mapping (ORM).
+Developed as part of a university course, with Python and [Peewee ORM](https://github.com/coleifer/peewee).